ksrk009/ksrk009/README.md

-## Hi there, I'm Shivarama Krishna Koyalakonda!👋
+q## Hi there, I'm Shivarama Krishna Koyalakonda!👋

 I'm a passionate Machine Learning & Data Scientist with a strong background in Cloud Data Analytics, Deep Learning, and Big Data Technologies.
 With 2+ years of experience in the field, I thrive on solving complex data-driven problems and building AI-powered solutions.